anayjoshi/anayjoshi.github.io/_posts/2014-12-25-my-story-with-haskell.md

 category: posts
 layout: post
 permalink: blog/haskell
-summary: On how this language has changed the way I program
+summary: On how this language changed the way I program
 ---

 > Functional Languages is the Queen of Programming Languages, and Haskell is the Queen of Functional Languages